CodenameCookie/code-toggle-pro/README.md

 # Code Toggle Pro VSCode Extension

 Code Toggle Pro is a productivity-focused VSCode extension designed to streamline your coding workspace management.
+*It's more just a template for when I make extensions.
+I had the code sitting around I wrote ages ago so thought I may as well make it available.

 ## Features